Problem

 Solution

-WLOC lets teams use owned devices and safe public points to test member maps, last-updated times, consent messaging, and recovery flows.
+The practical alternative: use owned devices and safe public points to test member maps, last-updated times, consent messaging, and recovery flows.
 Every run should be based on explicit consent and devices the tester controls.
+Check Prepare safe points for owned devices., Use public locations that do not reveal home addresses and label online, offline, and boundary states., Clean up and restore real location., Remove temporary family members or test data as needed, then return devices to normal location behavior..

 Use WLOC in 3 steps